 Statistics may be a ho-hum topic to some, but we believe tracking numbers is key to the success of any animal welfare organization.
 Statistics are navigation devices - they tell you where you are, where you've been and what you need to do to get to where you want to go.

 The most important statistics for any animal shelter to track are: the number of animals coming in (and how they're arriving), the number of animals adopted, the number of animals transferred or returned to owner/habitat and the number of animals euthanized - all broken down by species and age category.
 These numbers tell you how well you're fulfilling your lifesaving mission.

 Definitions help guide organizational resource allocation.
 Animals in different categories have different needs and require different resources (e.g., marketing for healthy animals as opposed to medical care for sick and injured treatable animals).
 Definitions enable an organization to establish measurable, quantifiable goals.
 For example, it's hard to set the goal of saving all healthy and treatable animals without defining what healthy and treatable mean.

-In sum: statistics and definitions help create organizational efficiencies, define organizational goals and priorities, save lives, enhance image and build public support.
-It doesn't get any better than that!
+In summary: statistics and definitions help create organizational efficiencies, define organizational goals and priorities, save lives, enhance

 Within this section, you can learn more about Gathering Shelter Data, delve into our Searchable Database of historical data, and check out what other communities are using as their Pet Evaluation Matrix.